swingletree-oss/swingletree/README.md

 ## Configure Sonar Scaner

-### SonarQube Analysis Parameters

 Swingletree needs some context when receiving webhook events from SonarQube.
-Therefore some additional parameters need to be set when running a `sonar-scanner` during your CI build.
+Therefore some additional analysis properties need to be set when running a `sonar-scanner` during your CI build.

 * `sonar.analysis.commitId`, containing the commit id
 * `sonar.analysis.repository`, containing the full repository path